Is swearing at work okay? The complicated impact of profanity in a professional setting

 Can Swearing at Work Be Okay Sometimes?

 To her, they simply aren’t necessary and only serve to cheapen interactions.
-She cites the 1981 film Mommie Dearest, where actress Faye Dunaway unleashes a profanity-laced rant aimed at a boardroom full of men.
-To Gottsman, it’s a brave move, but she feels it would have been equally as effective without the profanity.
+She cites the 1981 film Mommie Dearest, where actress Faye Dunaway unleashes a profanity-laced rant at a boardroom full of men.
+To Gottsman, it’s a brave move, but she feels it would have been equally effective without the profanity.

 But is that all there is to the argument?